nasa/fprime/docs/UsersGuide/dev/code-style.md

 2. Loops must have a fixed-bound
 3. No dynamic memory allocation after initialization
 4. Use `FW_ASSERT` to validate function inputs and computation
-5. Restrict data to smallest necessary scope
+5. Restrict data to the smallest necessary scope
 6. Check function return values or explicit discard with `(void)`
 7. Avoid the preprocessor and especially complex uses of the preprocessor
 8. Prefer `Fw` and `Os` implementations. e.g. use `FW_ASSERT` and `Os::Mutex` over `cassert` and `std::mutex`